2. Main Functions of NetCrafter

 3) For a larger number of items, use a filter or batch selection for quicker management:

-• Hold down the Shift or Ctrl key to select multiple items.
+• Hold down the Shift or Ctrl key (Shift or Command on macOS) while clicking rows to select multiple at once — selected rows will be highlighted in blue.

-- 4) The number of selected items will be automatically updated and displayed at the bottom of window.
+4) The total number of selected items is automatically updated and displayed at the bottom of the window.

 -